Program Guide

 CHEER TEAM - INCLUSIVE

-Participants age 8 and older will join in cheerleading, dancing, and socializing during the Lincoln Shooting Stars flag football season.
-This initiative is designed to build camaraderie and vibrant team spirit while supporting the Lincoln Shooting Stars flag football team.
+Participants age 8 and older will join in cheerleading, dancing, and socializing during the Lincoln Shooting Stars basketball season.
+This initiative is designed to build camaraderie and vibrant team spirit while supporting the Lincoln Shooting Stars flag basketball team.
 A cheer team t-shirt and megaphone will be provided for each new member.

 • Easterday Recreation Center